Hsiett/galaxy-pp/README.md

 1. Add support to extract functions to `precompiled.libraryData`, and access the texture from the new Casc file system using CascLib (https://github.com/ladislav-zezula/CascLib).
 2. Can extract all libraries from user created MODs.
 They should reside in the default MOD folder as usual.
 Currently, it only searches for user mods in the sub-folders of MOD.
+3. Dialog Designer: Add a button to delete a dialog and its children.
-3. Upgrade to .Net 4.0 Framework with xna 4.0.
+4. Upgrade to .Net 4.0 Framework with xna 4.0.
 The project can be compiled in win10 with VS 2015 community version.